JackieBinya/jacqueline-binya-website/content/about.md

 🧘🏾‍♀️ During weekends you will most likely find me spending time with my son, taking nature walks or baking treats in the kitchen.

-🧡 💛 💚 I would love to hear from you.So you can,
+🧡 💛 💚 I would love to hear from you.
+So you can,

 <div class="form-container">
         <form action="https://formspree.io/jacquelinebinya@gmail.com" accept-charset="utf-8" method="POST"class="contact-form">